webpack/webpack/test/README.md

 * To run an individual suite: (recommended during development for easier isolated diffs)

-Example: `$(npm bin)/mocha --grep ConfigTestCases`
+Example: `npm run unit -- ConfigTestCases`, or in watch mode (`npm run unit -- --watch`) you can hit the letter `"p"` to interrupt the tests and enter a fuzzy matched string to run a subset of tests.

 ## Test suite overview
-We use MochaJS for our tests.
-For more information on Mocha you can visit their [homepage](https://mochajs.org/)!
+We use Jest for our tests.
+For more information on Jest you can visit their [homepage](http://facebook.github.io/jest/)!

 ### Class Tests
 All test files can be found in *.test.js.
 There are many tests that simply test API's of a specific class/file (such as `Compiler`, `Errors`, Integration, `Parser`, `RuleSet`, Validation).